mainio/decidim-module-simple_ui/README.md

 ## Usage

-SimpleUi automatically applies some customizations to the Decidim UI after adding it as a dependency.
-There are no further steps to apply the module.
+Simple UI automatically applies some customizations to the Decidim UI after installing it following the instructions listed in the installation section.

 The best experience is achieved together with the `decidim-nav` module available
 at: